-Business ideas for 2014: Regional coworking space
+Business ideas: Regional coworking space

 With growing start-up communities across the UK, a coworking office is an attractive proposition for 2014…

 A concept which began in the US, coworking offices have taken off in the UK and with the number of start-ups reaching a record 500,000 in 2013, the demand for affordable office space is now higher than ever.

 More and more businesses are turning to shared offices as an alternative to traditional office lettings, marking 2014 as an optimum time to launch a coworking office to cater to this demand.